-In general The Platinum Card® from American Express is worth getting for the benefits it offers, rather than the return on spend it offers.
-Fortunately the card accrues Membership Rewards points, so you can pool the points you earn on this card with the points you earn on other Membership Rewards cards.
+In general, The Platinum Card® from American Express is worth getting for the benefits it offers (even with a $550 annual fee (Rates & Fees)), rather than the return on spend it offers.
+Fortunately, the card accrues Membership Rewards points, so you can pool the points you earn on this card with the points you earn on other Membership Rewards cards.

 But the perks are beyond compare!